Preparation of an international initiative to mitigate sulphur hexafluoride emissions in the power sector

 State of implementation/results

-• Prioritization of countries and regions: Given current emissions and the future expansion of power infrastructure, Asia is particularly relevant for SF6 mitigation.
-Within Asia, China holds a prominent position.
+• A regional analysis of the data makes it clear that, given current emissions and the future expansion of the power infrastructure, Asia is particularly relevant for SF6 reduction—and within that region, especially the major emerging economies.

-• Networking with key actors in selected countries (especially responsible ministries and grid operators) and exploring political interest in membership of the planned SF6 initiative:
+The project organised workshops with key stakeholders in selected countries (primarily relevant ministries and grid operators) and gauged political interest in the planned SF6 initiative:

-• Networking with potential strategic partners of an SF6 initiative: UN organizations, development banks, private sector, research/science.
+The project established networks with potential strategic partners for an SF6 initiative: UN organisations, development banks, the private sector, and research/science:

 Latest Update: